VoidtechSweden/those_billing_tools/docs/Configuration.md

 - **name**: Your personal or sender's name.
 - **company**: The company name associated with the billing.
 - **email**: Email address used for identification and sending invoices.
+> **Note:**: Email will also be used as Username for SMTP authentication, to ensure that email spoofing is not accidentally performed.

 ## `[billing]`
 - **invoices_path**: Directory path where invoice files are stored.
 All subdirectories are recursively searched.
 - **invoice_pattern**: Pattern for invoice filenames to find, and to use when creating a invoice.
-Supporting placeholders, see [Invoice pattern placeholders](#invoice-pattern-placeholders) section below.
+Supports placeholders, see [Invoice pattern placeholders](#invoice-pattern-placeholders) section below.
 - **template_path**: Directory path for invoice templates.
 No recursive search is used here.
 - **template_prefix**: Prefix used to identify invoice template files.
 - **create_pdf**: Boolean (`True`/`False`) to enable PDF creation for invoices.